ome/ngff/rfc/6/index.md

 ## Stakeholders

-The main stakeholders for this RFC are OME-Zarr tool developers and exsiting OME-Zarr image providers.
+The main stakeholders for this RFC are OME-Zarr tool developers and existing OME-Zarr image providers.
 Developers will have to update their implementations to account for the breaking change.
 Because this change is not backwards compatible, it will require a change to existing OME-Zarr images to make them compatible with this RFC.

 ### Socialization